FilipVanVooren/stevie/docs/devs/sams.md

 Stevie requires a 1MB SAMS card to run.

-Depending on the mode currently active, SAMS banks are constantly being paged-in and out.
+Depending on the mode currently active, SAMS banks are paged-in and out.
 This is for the most handled via the subroutines in the spectra2 module ``/modules/cpu_sams_support.asm``